noyuno/qmk_firmware/keyboards/atreus/keymaps/xyverz/readme.md

 I'm using MOD_TAP quite a bit in this keymap.
 On all layers, R4 pinky keys use mod-tap and are SHIFT when held and their normal keys when tapped.
-In addition, ESC and TAB are also set as Ctrl and ALT respectively when held, and Enter/ALT on the right thumb key for all alpha layers.
+In addition, ESC and TAB are also set as Ctrl and ALT respectively when held, and Enter/ALT on the right thumb key for all layers.

 I've enabled persistent keymaps for Qwerty, Dvorak and Colemak layers, similar to the default Planck layouts.